Double Major in Geography

 Some ENVS courses are taught by Geography faculty.
 These can also be applied towards the Geography major.

-For example, Dr Peter Walker from Geography regularly teaches ENVS 450: Political Ecology and ENVS 455: Sustainability, either of which could count towards requirements for the geography major.
+For example, Dr. Peter Walker from Geography regularly teaches ENVS 450: Political Ecology and ENVS 455: Sustainability, either of which could count towards requirements for the geography major.
+Other faculty who teach in Geography and other departments include Dr. Laura Pulido (Ethnic Studies), Dr. Dan Buck (Asian Studies), and Dr. Lucas Silva (Environmental Studies and Sciences).

 Email Leslie McLees at email@example.com if you have any questions.